babaei503/bookstore/README.md

 ###### Next steps:
 - Adding pagination, sorting and filtering to /api/books/ endpoint
-- Adding a few validation annotations like @NotNull, @Min, @max to the entity!
-- Implementing Exception Handling with Spring for a REST API
-- Integrating Swagger 2 Into the Project
+- Integrating Swagger into the project
-- Writing more tests ;)